iotbzh/DEPRECATED_afb-aaaa/Alsa-Plugin/_Alsa-Hal-plugin/README.md

 Hal-Plugin

-Object: provide an ALSA a HAL (Hardware Abstraction Layer) to automotive sound cards
+Object: Add virtual soft control to sound card
-Status: Current version is proof of concept and not a usable product
+Status: Proof of concept and not a usable product
 Author: Fulup Ar Foll
 Date  : June-2017